Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 $V \approx 0.66\ V$.
 \]

 This represents a moderate voltage generated under the representative loading conditions considered in this analysis.
-Higher transient voltages may be achievable under stronger dynamic loading or resonant excitation, although this requires experimental validation.

 However, even if higher voltages are achieved, the available current remains extremely small.
 Consequently, the electrical energy contained within each pulse is limited, requiring intermediate energy storage before useful work can be performed.